Title: Portraits of signers of the Declaration of Independence

-Hewes, who considered the resolves premature, ignored his State’s commitment and at first opposed Richard Henry Lee’s June seventh independence resolution.
-According to John Adams, however at one point during debate a transformation came over Hewes.
-“He started suddenly upright,” reported Adams, “and lifting up both his hands to Heaven, as if he had been in a trance, cried out, “It is done! and I will abide by it”.
+Hewes, who considered the resolves premature, ignored his state’s commitment and at first opposed Richard Henry Lee’s June seventh independence resolution.
+According to John Adams, however, at one point during debate a transformation came over Hewes.
+“He started suddenly upright,” reported Adams, “and lifting both his hands to Heaven, as if he had been in a trance, cried out, “It is done! and I will abide by it.”

 Hewes was not selected as a delegate to the Continental Congress in 1777.

 Despite this, the Assembly employed Hewes to fit out two vessels.
-He declined, however, because he was already an agent for the Continental Congress with regard to shipping.
+He declined, however, because he was already an agent for the Continental Congress regarding shipping.
 When the House of Commons met in 1779 Hewes was again there as an elected member of the House of Commons.

 Hewes’ Memorabilia is quite extensive in addition to the preceding Memorial.

 Close by the Washington monument in Washington, D.C. in a special memorial park celebrating each of the 56 signers of the Declaration, there is a granite boulder engraved with the name of Joseph Hewes.
 In the Rotunda at the National Archives Building nearby is a large mural painting by Barry Faulkner showing several the signers of the Declaration, including Joseph Hewes who is shown on the extreme left in the top row.